netgroup-polito/frog4-datastore/README.md

         mysql> GRANT ALL PRIVILEGES ON frog4_datastore.* TO 'datastore'@'%' \
             IDENTIFIED BY 'datastorePWD';
         mysql> exit

+where 'datastore' and 'datastorePWD' can be replaced respectively by the username and the passowrd that the Datastore will use to access to the SQL database.

 ## How to execute the datastore